MeeFoundation/docs/src/Architecture.md

 The data access and replication component provides data access (as controlled by authorization server above it) to the data in each of Alice's contexts.
 It manages the replication of changes to the data in one of Alice's contexts both (i) between the corresponding app and Alice's agent as well as (ii) among Alice's edge devices (phone, tablet, laptop, etc.).

-This layer holds a set of contextualized representations of Alice as defined and created by an app.
-The diagram above shows three context data stores stored locally on Alice's device and one, the Med Lab app's context data store, which is not replicated on Alice's local device (perhaps because its data set is too large for Alice's device).
+This layer holds a set of contextualized representations of Alice as defined and created by apps/sites.
+The diagram above shows three local context data containers on Alice's device and one, the Med Lab app's context data container, which is not replicated on Alice's local device (perhaps because its data set is too large for Alice's device).

 ## MeeTalk

-Agents interact with other parties (OPs) using protocols defined by open standards (e.g. OpenID Connect SIOPv2, etc.).
+Agents interact with OPs using protocols defined by open standards (e.g. OpenID Connect SIOPv2, etc.).
 This project is developing a new protocol called MeeTalk to provide support the human data rights to access, correction (editing), and deletion.
 An OP must respect these rights in order to become Mee-certified under the terms of the Mee Human Information License.
 One way to do this is to implement MeeTalk.
 We discuss MeeTalk here because it extends the architecture into the realm of the OP.
 MeeTalk is the name for the communication protocols used between the agent and the provider's website shown below.
 As you can see, the architecture of the website mirrors the agent's architecture:

 ![meetalk](./images/meetalk.png)